Are you suffering from hot flashes, weight gain, depression, or other symptoms of low estrogen?

-Estradiol is a powerful and potent hormone which can be used as part of hormone replacement therapy for women who suffer from low estrogen (or the symptoms of low estrogen).
+Estradiol is a powerful and potent hormone that can be used as part of hormone replacement therapy for women who suffer from low estrogen (or the symptoms of low estrogen).

 The most common condition which causes low estrogen is menopause and this is something that ALL women will experience at some point in their life.

-This doesn't mean that all women necessarily have to taken estradiol therapy, but it can, and should, be considered in women who suffer from quality of life symptoms associated with menopause.
+This doesn’t mean that all women necessarily have to take estradiol therapy, but it can, and should, be considered in women who suffer from quality-of-life symptoms associated with menopause.

-Whenever you consider using estradiol ensure that you are using a small, but sufficient, dose which will take away your symptoms without overmedicating your body.
+Whenever you consider using estradiol ensure that you are using a small, but sufficient, dose that will take away your symptoms without overmedicating your body.